Affordable, Flexible, and Transfer-Friendly

 Mayville State University accepts transfer credit from regionally recognized accredited institutions of postsecondary education.
 All credit hours earned from the institutions that meet this criterion are accepted in transfer towards graduation degree credit hours.

 Mayville State is working with community and technical colleges in North Dakota, Minnesota, Wyoming, Arizona, and Washington to clearly outline how their associate's degrees will transfer into the B.S.Ed. in Early Childhood Education.
-Below you will find links to detailed transfer information from some of the institutions we have been working with.
-You can view detailed articulation agreements by clicking the link below.
-These are only sample articulations.
+Below you will find Mayville State's articulation agreements.
+You can find detailed transfer information from some of the institutions we have been working with.
+Please note, these are only sample articulations.
 Actual transfer credit granted will vary.

 PROFESSIONAL TEACHER LICENSURE/CERTIFICATION